Registered Nurse to Master of Science in Nursing

 - Use information technology and knowledge-based resources to manage and transform data that inform clinical practice.

 - Systematically apply evidence from research findings to answer clinical questions, solve clinical problems, and develop innovative nursing interventions and health policies for selected patient populations.

 - Demonstrate collaborative practice and interpret nursing science within an interdisciplinary context.

 - Articulate the effects of culture, diversity, values, and globalization in the design, delivery, and evaluation of health services.

 - Engage in life-long learning activities that contribute to professional development as well as to the advancement of nursing.

 - Cumulative undergraduate GPA of 3.0 or higher on a 4.0 scale based on all credit hours attempted at all colleges/universities attended.

-The equivalent of at least two years of full-time current practice as an RN in a clinical setting relevant to the graduate track to which the student is seeking admission.
+- The equivalent of at least two years of full-time current practice as an RN in a clinical setting relevant to the graduate track to which you are seeking admission.

-- An unencumbered RN license issued by any of the 50 U.S. states and valid in the state where the applicant is or will be practicing for the purpose of meeting MSN course requirements for clinical experiences
+- An unencumbered RN license issued by any of the 50 U.S. states and valid in the state where you are or will be practicing for the purpose of meeting MSN course requirements for clinical experiences